cal-cs184-student/hw-webpages-rk/hw2/index.md

 We used the following resource from CMU provided in the half-edge primer heavily when implementing edge flip: http://15462.courses.cs.cmu.edu/fall2015content/misc/HalfedgeEdgeOpImplementationGuide.pdf.
 We particularly used the after flip image to define all of our halfedges, vertices, etc. in all of our calls to `setNeighbor` to ensure everything was correct in relation to each other.

 We were first confused about how to implement this part without creating new elements.
 Using the diagram in resource above helped a lot in visualizing what each of halfedges needed to be reassigned for their next, twin, vertex, edge, and face values.
-It also helped provide a starting point for the different sections in our code for Parts 4 and 5.
+It also helped provide a starting point for the different sections in our code for Parts 4 and 5, which made debugging a lot easier.

 Here is the original teapot image, following by the teapot image after flipping some edges.
 There are some cases where one triangle is a lot darker than the other after flipping, but these are degenerate cases we don't need to worry about (as per the spec).